danielguillan/responder/README.md

 #### Breakpoint Groups

-You might have noticed from the example above that we where able to `respond-to(mobile-only)`, but how?
+You might have noticed from the example above that we were able to `respond-to(mobile-only)`, but how?
 We didn't define any mobile (only) breakpoint in our list.
 Well, that's some of the magic behind Responder.
 It automatically creates breakpoint groups based on your breakpoint names.

 Groups are sets of breakpoints whose names share the same root followed by a dash (-).
 For example `mobile` is the group Responder creates for the `mobile-portrait` and `mobile-landscape` breakpoints.